CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

    print(1,000,000)

 Well, that’s not what we expected at all!
-Python interprets ``1,000,000`` as a three comma-separated integers, which it prints with spaces between.
+Python interprets ``1,000,000`` as three comma-separated integers, which it prints with spaces between.

 .. note::